XanderCalvert/XanderCalvert/README.md

 # 💫 About Me:

-I am currently working as a Full Stack Web Dev.
-Having learnt to code during lockdowns I have left the word of Gym Management behind for a career I am loving in tech.<br><br>
-Currently working perdominantly in WordPress, giving me exposure to;<br>**PHP**, **React** and **SQL**.<br>
-I am always enjoying sinking my teeth into a new challenge and am starting to contribute to some code bases.
+Hello, I'm a passionate Full Stack Web Developer who transitioned into the tech industry during the recent lockdowns.
+After leaving a career in Gym Management, I've fully embraced the dynamic and constantly evolving world of technology.

+My journey in coding began out of curiosity but quickly grew into a deep-seated passion.
+Currently, I am primarily engaged in developing with WordPress, which has been a fantastic platform for honing my skills in **PHP**, **React**, and **SQL**.

+I thrive on tackling new challenges and am increasingly contributing to various codebases.
+My experience in WordPress not only involves creating engaging, user-friendly websites but also extends to customising and enhancing backend functionalities.

+Being a self-taught developer, I am keen on continuous learning and am currently exploring other technologies and frameworks to broaden my skill set.
+Collaborating on projects and contributing to the community are aspects of my work that I find particularly rewarding.

+As I continue on this exciting journey in tech, I look forward to connecting with fellow developers and being part of innovative projects that push the boundaries of what's possible on the web.

 ## 🌐 Socials: